brikrey67/git-branching/readme.md

 ## Break (10 min, 1:45)

-## You Do, 1-2 Pairs: Collaboration & Merge Conflicts (25 min, 2:10)
+## You Do, 1-2 Pairs: Centralized Workflow & Merge Conflicts (25 min, 2:10)

 This exercise will pertain to a workflow where 2 individuals work on the same repository as collaborators.
-It will not involve forking.
+It will not involve forking and all work will be done on the `master` branch.

-1. Pair up with someone.
+#### Find a Partner
   - Designate one person as the **repository owner**, and the other as the **contributor**.

-2. Creating a New Repo
+#### Create a New Repo

-  **Repository Owner**:
+  - **Repository Owner**:
     - In your `~/wdi/sandbox` directory, create a new directory named `merge-conflicts`.
     - Initialize `merge-conflicts` as a git repository and create an `index.html` file.
     - Work with the contributor to fill out the basic structure for the `index.html` file.
     - Include in the `index.html` file an `h1` tag with the content "Merge Conflicts", and a `p` tag with something new you learned about today.
-  - Create a New Repo on Github called `merge-conflicts` and add this repo locally as a remote repo for your `merge-conflicts` directory.
+    - Create a new repo **on Github** called `merge-conflicts` and add this repo as a remote repo for your local `merge-conflicts` repo.
     - Make sure to save and commit local changes and push up to the remote repo.
-  - Add the contributor as a Collaborator on GitHub (look up how to do this).
+    - Add the contributor as a collaborator on GitHub (look up how to do this).

-  **Contributor** Instructions:
+  - **Contributor**:
-  - After they are added as a Collaborator, they should clone the same repo. **Do not fork the Repo.**
+    - After they are added as a collaborator, they should clone the same repo. **Do not fork the Repo.**

-3. Both the repository owner and Contributor should make changes locally on the `master` branch.
+#### Make Changes Locally
-  - Modify the `index.html`, including both changing the `h1` and `p` elements.
+  - Both the Repository Owner and the Contributor should modify the `index.html` by changing both the `h1` and `p` elements.
     > The idea is to each make changes to the ***same thing***--a merge conflict will occur once the second set of conflicting changes are pushed

   - Add and Commit Changes Locally.

-5. Merging commits:
+#### Push Commits to Remote
   - The repository owner should push up their changes first.
   - Then, the Contributor should do the same and try pushing up their changes.

-6. Merge conflicts:
+#### Resolve Merge Conflicts
   - When the Contributor tries to push their commits, they should get an error message saying that the remote repo contains changes they do not have and instructing them to run `git pull origin master` to pull down these new changes.
-  - The Contributor should get merge conflicts after the `git pull` command is executed.
+  - The Contributor should get merge conflicts after the `git pull origin master` command is executed.
   - The Contributor should work locally (with the repository owner) on the Contributor's machine to resolve the merge conflicts by determining what content both want to appear in the file.
-  - Once completed, commit, and push up changes to the remote repo
+  - Once completed, add the resolved file(s), make a commit defining the conflict resolution, and push up changes to the remote repo.

-7. Pulling Changes:
+#### Pulling Changes
-  - Now, the repository owner should pull down the changes from the remote repo.
+  - Now, the repository owner should pull down the changes from the remote repo to sync with the changes the Contributor pushed.

 ## Closing (5 min)